CountZES: Counting via Zero-Shot Exemplar Selection: Conclusion

 \section{Conclusion}

-We presented CountZES, a training-free framework for ZOC, which formulates exemplar discovery as a three-stage process (DAE, DGE, and FCE), each contributing complementary cues from semantic, statistical, and visual perspectives.
-DAE ensures text-grounded semantic alignment, DGE introduces density-driven numerical consistency, and FCE enforces feature-level consensus to identify representative exemplar.
-This naturally induces diversity in the exemplar set, enhancing counting performance.
-Extensive experiments across natural, aerial, and medical benchmarks demonstrate its superior performance compared to SOTA.
-CountZES challenges the conventional reliance on task-specific training and supervision, posing an open question: \textit{Can principled exemplar selection alone be the key to scalable, domain-resilient zero-shot object counting?}
+We presented CountZES, an inference-only framework for ZOC, which formulates exemplar discovery as a three-stage process (DAE, DGE, and FCE), each contributing complementary cues from semantic, statistical, and visual perspectives.
+DAE ensures text-grounded semantic alignment, DGE introduces density-driven numerical consistency, and FCE enforces feature-level consensus to identify representative exemplars.
+This induces diversity into the exemplar set, thereby enhancing counting performance.
+Extensive experiments across multiple domains demonstrate its generalization and superior performance compared to SOTA.